 CRC Energy Efficiency Scheme

-A summary of steps to determine whether your organisation qualifies for participation in the CRC and more information on qualification can be found on the Environment Agency CRC web pages.
+A summary of steps to determine whether your organisation qualifies for participation in the CRC and more information on qualification are to be found on the Environment Agency CRC webpages.

 Organisations which participate within the CRC are required to monitor their energy use, and report their energy supplies annually.
 The Environment Agency’s reporting system applies emissions factors to calculate participants’ carbon dioxide (CO2) emissions on the basis of this information.